mararap/minishell/docs/04-signal.md

 `sigaction()` is the preferred modern POSIX interface because it is more explicit and reliable.

-It gives you control over:
+It gives provides control over:

 * `sa_handler` → function to run
 * `sa_mask` → which signals to block during handler execution
 * `sa_flags` → behavior options like `SA_RESTART`

-Your code uses both:
+Our code uses both:

 * **`sigaction()`** for the main signal setup
 * **`signal()`** in a few simpler places for quick ignore/default changes